lieuzhenghong/programming-practice/project_talk_template.md

 what their workflow was.

-And I realised that what they really needed was not any fancy ML feature .
-First, every photo taken was renamed in File Explorer.
+And I realised that what they really needed was not any fancy ML feature but rather just a way to streamline their workflow.
+First, every photo taken was renamed in File
+Explorer.
 Then, the floor plan was tagged in Microsoft Word by manually creating Text Boxes and moving them to the desired spot.
 Finally, to generate the report, the engineers would paste the images one by one into the Word